-The project does have design characteristics that are potentially inconsistent with some General Plan policies.
+The project does have design characteristics that are potentially inconsistent with some General Plan policies for the Residential Neighborhood designation.
 Policy 6G.P3 encourages new developments to "look for ways to provide multiple access points, through-streets and interconnectivity for all neighborhoods" to promote the pedestrian environment.
 Policy 7D.P18 encourages new developments to "provide an integrated pattern of streets and pedestrian paths that provide connections between neighborhoods."
 Gated entrances are "discouraged" and new projects should "avoid" cul-de-sacs.
 The proposed project has a gated entrance and cul-de-sacs.
-The project only has a single access point, to Rancho Valley Drive, rather than connecting to the existing streets to the north.
-Staff encouraged the applicant to redesign the project with some connection to the existing street network and without a gated entrance.
-However, the applicant chose to submit the current project design.
-Staff has added a condition requiring the entrance gate be removed.